 Ekaterina at Ekaterina Botziou, It’s All Greek to Me!

 Even as a kid I knew my father was more fun and affectionate than most Korean men.
 He differed in another way.
-Back then expecting parents wanted a son.
-You couldn’t have too many boys.
-My father never cared.
-Seems he was one proud dad when I was born.
+Back then, expecting parents wanted a son.
+You couldn’t have too many boys, but my father never cared.
+He was one proud dad when I was born.
 Gifts poured in from the office.
 He threw a big party on my birthday the next year and danced with me in his arms.

 We immigrated to America a few years later.
 When I was in fourth grade, Daddy joined the ranks of the best drivers in New York City.
 He became a taxi driver.
 A classmate from Pakistan approached me one day.
 “Your dad drives a cab.
 Mine does, too,” said Rukshinda in the glad relief of a confidante.

 “No. No, he doesn’t,” I lied.
 She looked confused.

 I hadn’t known I was ashamed of what my father did until I had to acknowledge it.
 I also wasn’t aware that he was held up at knifepoint doing it.
 One afternoon the passenger asked to go to 106th Street, close to Harlem.
 Before they got there, Daddy suddenly felt a blade digging into his neck.
 He rubbed his fingers to say money, then pointed to the pocket of his sweat pants.
 The guy dug in and bolted from the cab.
 Daddy had been sitting on the day’s earnings, the bills in his pocket just change.

 I wish I could write in the sky that no job was beneath my father to keep his kids clothed, fed, and safe.
 I would tell the world a thousand times over that my daddy was a cab driver.